 ~ ~ ~ 0 ~ ~ ~

-Two articles follow about the performance of medieval music, intended as practical guides, using the Cantigas as an exemplar for musical arrangements in historically-informed styles:
+Three articles follow about the performance of medieval music, intended as practical guides, using the Cantigas as an exemplar for musical arrangements in historically-informed styles:

-- Performing medieval music: turning monophony into polyphony.
-Part 1: instrumentation and harmony
+- Performing medieval music.
+Part 1: Instrumentation

 The translations of the Cantigas de Santa Maria in this article are by Kathleen Kulp-Hill – see bibliography.
 Since the syntax of different languages makes it impossible to create a meaningful line by line literal translation in English that rhymes in all the same places as Castilian, Kathleen Kulp-Hill’s translation is presented in her book in verses without retaining individual lines.
 This is replicated in the above article.